-After steadily declining for seven consecutive months, housing prices have now increased for the fifth month in a row, according to a new report.
-S&P CoreLogic’s latest Case-Shiller U.S. National Home Price NSA Index, released August 29, reports that home-price growth rose in June 2023 by 0.9 percent, slightly less than May’s 1.2 percent jump.
-June marks the fourth straight month in which all 20 metro markets measured by Case-Shiller reported month-over-month price increases.
+After steadily declining for seven consecutive months, housing prices have now increased for an even longer streak — eight months in a row, according to a new report.
+S&P CoreLogic’s latest Case-Shiller U.S. National Home Price NSA Index, released November 28, reports that home-price growth rose in September 2023 by 3.9 percent, more than a full percentage point over August’s 2.6 percent jump.
+Fifteen of the 20 metro markets measured by Case-Shiller reported month-over-month price increases.

 Regional fluctuation continues

 Detroit topped the list for highest percentage of price growth this month, with the top three representing three distinct regions.
 “On a year-over-year basis, the three best-performing metropolitan areas in September were Detroit (+6.7 percent), San Diego (+6.5 percent) and New York (+6.3 percent),” Lazzara said.

 At the other end of the scale, the biggest decliners were all in the West: “San Diego’s presence breaks the Rust Belt’s recent grip on the top three positions, but the bottom three continue to have a western flavor,” he said.
 September’s worst performers, year-over-year, were Las Vegas, down 1.9 percent, Phoenix, down 1.2 percent, and Portland, down 0.7 percent.

 The West also saw the biggest overall regional decline with 1.3 percent.
 The Northeast and Midwest remain strong in September, with 5.3 percent and 5.0 percent increases, respectively.